The stay at the University starts around 1 September 2018 and ends around 1 December 2018. You will have a week's holiday in the beginning of October.

-Daily lectures will be combined with company visits to Danish and Chinese companies in Shanghai and Suzhou for you to be able to establish a network and search for an internship company.
+Daily lectures will be combined with company visits to Danish and Chinese companies in Shanghai so that can establish a network and search for an internship company.

 To gain the full credit for the 3rd semester you will need to take a course in Denmark as this will not be taught at the University in Shanghai.

 Shanghai Jianqiao University has more than 10,000 students, and the majority live on campus.
 You will also be accommodated in dorms on the campus.
 On campus you will find sport facilities, a supermarket, a hairdresser and more.
 International students live in dorms with two students sharing a room.
 All international students share kitchen facilities.
 The price per person per room is approximately 1,200 DKK/month.
 Most Chinese students eat at the campus’ canteen where you can get a meal for approximately 20 DKK.

 Shanghai is an international city with a lot of things happening.
 There is a bus connecting you to the nearest metro station which will bring you to the city centre.
 Shanghai has around 2,000 Danish citizens.
 The Academy is member of Danish Chamber of Commerce in China, an organisation that joins employees of Danish companies in the area.

 In September the Danish Consulate will welcome you with an orientation about Chinese culture, the city life, Danes in the area etc. Shanghai has a lot to offer and the capital Beijing is only 5 hours away by train.